Old Growth Forests

 British Columbia is undergoing a paradigm shift in how we manage old growth forests and is making progress on implementation of the recommendations of the Old Growth Strategic Review in partnership with First Nations.

 On this page:

-Since receiving the independent panel’s report in 2020, the government has taken decisive action to act on the Panel’s recommendations, beginning with the immediate and first priorities outlined in its report:
+Since receiving the independent panel’s report in 2020, the province has taken decisive action to act on the Panel’s recommendations, beginning with the immediate and first priorities outlined in its report:

-- Identifying and protecting more old growth in collaboration with First Nations, in addition to the deferrals announced in 2020 covering 196,000 hectares of old forests
+- Identifying and temporarily deferring more old growth in collaboration with First Nations

 - Addressing information gaps, updating inventory and improving public access to information